 Yanchep National Park

-Here you can spot herds of wild kangaroos plus the eight kangaroos that call this sanctuary home, most often found snoozing up in the eucalyptus trees.
+Here you can spot herds of wild kangaroos plus the eight koalas that call this sanctuary home, most often found snoozing up in the eucalyptus trees.

 Perhaps most famous for the massive hills of pure white sand left behind from when oceans used to rule this land, sand boarding is a popular sport to try out in Lancelin.